 Loads of unused music is present on the Service Disc.

-Contains a song that was used for testing, sab32.pcm, which is a sped-up version of Otis Redding's Sittin' on the Dock of the Bay.
+Contains a song that was used for testing, sab32.pcm, which is Otis Redding's Sittin' on the Dock of the Bay.

 Two unused songs are present in this folder.
-They appear to be the same track at different sampling rates, 32 kHz and 48 kHz respectively.
+They are the same track at different sampling rates, 32 kHz and 48 kHz respectively.

 Car3230.adp and Car4830.adp - Also could have been intended for the car demo intro.